 How to Apply

 Levels of Certification

-- SREB Ready Gold: Schools implementing SREB Ready courses in literacy or math.
+Schools implementing SREB Readiness courses in literacy or math.

-- SREB Ready Platinum: Schools implementing SREB Ready courses in literacy and math.
+Schools implementing SREB Readiness courses in literacy and math.

-- Site visit by SREB staff to present the plaque and visit with school leaders.
-SREB staff will arrange a time to present your school with a plaque to display at the school.
+Host a site visit and receive a plaque.
+SREB staff will present the plaque and visit with school leaders.
 A press release will be sent and state leaders will be notified.
-In most cases this site visit will be performed in person, but if scheduling does not allow that, an electronic meeting will be arranged with the school leadership and SREB staff.
+In most cases this site visit will be performed in person, but if scheduling does not allow, an electronic meeting may be arranged.

-- Selected Ready Certified schools will be invited to the HSTW summer conference.
-Each year, SREB will select teachers and leaders from outstanding readiness programs to present their stories and successes at the annual High Schools That Work summer conference, including registration fees and travel expenses.
+Attend our summer conference.
+Each year, SREB will select teachers and leaders from outstanding readiness programs to present their stories and successes at the SREB High Schools That Work Staff Development Conference.
+SREB will cover registration fees and travel expenses for the selected schools.